Vulcan is a browser-based workspace for creating, checking, simulating, and submitting Home Energy Model (HEM) inputs.

 How Vulcan works

-Vulcan separates a model into a 3 distinct layers.
+Vulcan separates a model into three distinct layers.

 1. Geometry file